ArcanjoQueiroz/keycloak-authentication-service/README.md

 The installation of *Docker* and *Docker-Compose* is necessary in order to run the examples in your operating system.

-To compile the examples, run the script *build.sh*:
+To compile the examples, run the *build.sh* script:

 ```sh
 ./build.sh